 1. Hip and Elbow Dysplasia

 Obesity is one of the leading and most common causes of this condition.
-Therefore, it’s essential to keep your dog’s weight under control and make sure that he isn’t overfed.
+Therefore, it’s essential to keep your dog’s weight under control.

 2. Eye Conditions

-Canine glaucoma is a painful condition that affects the optic nerve in dogs and causes severe pressure on the eye.
+Canine glaucoma is a painful condition that affects dogs’ optic nerves and causes severe pressure on the eye.
 Around 40% of dogs affected by this disease become blind within the first year.

 This acute eye disease leads to an accumulation of abnormal materials in the dog’s cornea (outer layer of the eyes) and can cause visual impairment.